ARES11430/chat-project/README.md

-# online chat application
+# Online-Chat Application

-before running make sure to install Mongodb and nodejs on system.
+Before running make sure to install Mongodb and nodejs on system.

-to run back-end server go to the back-end-end directory simply run: npm run dev
+To run back-end server go to the back-end-end directory simply run:

+    npm run dev

-to run front-end server go to the front-end directory simply run: npm run dev
+To run front-end server go to the front-end directory simply run:

+    npm run dev

 # ENV variables for back-end: